chocolatey/docs/input/en-us/faqs.md

 ### Can't find your answer here?

-Feel free to reach out to us on [Gitter](https://gitter.im/chocolatey/choco) or by the [email distribution list / forum](https://groups.google.com/group/chocolatey).
+Feel free to reach out to us on [Chat](https://ch0.co/community-support) or on the [email distribution list / forum](https://groups.google.com/group/chocolatey).

 ### What is Chocolatey?